 - If you rent or lease your home, we require written or verbal approval from your landlord before you adopt a pet.

 - If you currently own animals, your pets must be up-to-date on vaccinations (rabies and distemper) and be spayed or neutered.
 Dogs must also be on monthly heartworm prevention.
 This also applies to previous pets if you do not currently own any pets.
-If you are applying for a cat, and you currently have a cat, the existing pet must have been tested and be negative for FeLV/FIV in the past 3 months.
 We will contact your veterinarian to confirm this.

 - Some veterinarians require that you give them permission to release records to us.
 Please call your veterinarian prior to submitting an application and make sure this has been done.
 This applies to any vet reference you may be using if you are a first time pet owner.

 - You must live within a 100 mile radius from our facility to be eligible for an altered animal.
-Puppies/Kittens we like to keep closer to the facility so that they can return easily when they are old enough to be altered.
+Puppies/Kittens we like to keep closer to the facility so that they can return easily when they are old enough to be altered (60 miles).

 - Please take the size of your residence and you activity level into account before applying for a large, high energy breed.
-Generally speaking, we do not adopt large breed dogs into apartments.
+Generally speaking, we do not adopt large breed, high energy dogs into apartments.

 - All adult cats and dogs will be spayed or neutered and microchipped prior to adoption.
-Kittens and puppies must be returned to the shelter to be spayed and neutered.
+Kittens and puppies must return to the shelter to be spayed and neutered at a later date.

 - If you’re in the process of moving, we recommend you delay adoption of an adult cat or dog until after you’re settled in your new home.